timduly4/pyglow/README.md

 # Uninstallation

 1. The install directory for pyglow is outputted when you run the `python ./setup.py install` command.
-For example, on a mac this is usually in `/Library/Frameworks/Python.framework/Versions/2.7/lib/python2.7/site-packages`.
+For example, for macs this is usually `/Library/Frameworks/Python.framework/Versions/2.7/lib/python2.7/site-packages`.
 2. Simply remove the `*.so` climatological models in this directory, as well as the `pyglow` and `pyglow_trash` folders.